Administered by the British Cave Research Association

 The recordings are held in MP3 format, and are available from both embedded technology and as downloadable files.

-The embedded technology uses an Adobe Flash MP3 player, and requires the Adobe Flash plugin to be installed on your browser and JavaScript to be be enabled.
+The playback facility requires JavaScript to be enabled in your browser, and if your browser does not support the HTML5 <audio> tag, the playback technology will use an Adobe Flash MP3 player, and hence will requires the Adobe Flash plugin to be installed on your browser.
 If this is inconvenient, you can download the MP3 files and play them offline.

 We hope that you enjoy the recordings, and we very much look forward to your feedback as well as your contributions.